 A good diet is essential to the long, healthy life of a Sugar Glider.
 Sugar Gliders tend to be high maintenance when it comes down to their diet.
 The calcium and phosphorus ratios in their diet have to be just right.
 There are many proven diets out there that are made and formulated especially just for Sugar Gliders, but there is not one staple diet that contains all the vitamins and nutrients that a Sugar Glider needs.
-Here at Lucky You Gliders, all of our gliders are fed the HPW diet.
+Here at Lucky You Gliders, all of our gliders are fed the Critter Love Complete diet (HPW).

 There are many other diets to choose from.
 The only diets that I recommend are:

 Pet Glider Diet: http://www.thepetglider.com/index/index.php?option=com_content&task=view&id=13&Itemid=27

 !!DO NOT BUY ANY EXOTIC NUTRITION BRAND FOOD SUPPLIES!!

 Along with each diet you must also offer fruits and veggies.
 Not all fruits and veggies are safe for Sugar Gliders.
 Here is a list of safe fruits and veggies for your Sugar Glider along with their ca:ph ratios.
 Each glider should be offered 1 Tablespoon of fruits every night.